ailiis/conclusions/README.md

    _Outlook

 **exceptions to the flow**: Lists and artifacts.
 - Lists are often introduced as "contributions".
-Typically these are a mix of outcomes(`result`,`conclusion` and _Outlook_ codes) with no certain structure.
+Typically these are a mix of outcomes(`result`,`conclusion` and _Outlook_ codes) with no certain structure. <FloMorZha und BalRal>
 - &#x2753; TBD artifacts are XXXX .
 Artifacts typically occur after _Introduction_ and _Study Description_.
   The content of artifacts is often only described in a superficial way (meaning no actual learnings are explained, `teaser`).
   If an artifacts is described the above flow is no longer working until the artifact description is over.